ashvin-a/Authentication-system/README.md

 # Authentication-system
-Authentication system using Django Simple JWT
+Authentication system using Django Simple JWT and OAuth